joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 Crowdsourcing refers to the practice of obtaining ideas, services, or content from a large and undefined group of people, typically through the internet.
 The process of crowdsourcing involves creating a call-to-action, usually through a platform or website, where individuals can participate in a specific task or project.

-Organizations use crowdsourcing for a variety of purposes, including:
+Organizations use crowdsourcing for a variety of purposes, including idea generation, content creation, problem-solving, bug bounties, and fundraising (commonly referred to as crowdfunding).

-* Idea generation: Companies can leverage the collective intelligence of the crowd to generate new ideas for products, services, or marketing campaigns.

-* Content creation: Crowdsourcing can be used to create content such as articles, videos, and images.
-For example, a company may ask its customers to submit photos of themselves using its products.

-* Problem-solving: Crowdsourcing can be used to solve complex problems.
-For example, a company may ask the crowd to help identify a bug in its software.

-* Fundraising: Crowdsourcing can be used to raise funds for projects, charitable causes, or startups.
-This is commonly referred to as crowdfunding.

 Crowdsourcing has several advantages, including:

-* Access to a large pool of talent: Crowdsourcing allows companies to access a large pool of talent, expertise, and creativity that they may not otherwise have access to.
+* Talent: Crowdsourcing allows companies to access a large pool of talent, expertise, and creativity that they may not otherwise have access to.

-* Cost-effective: Crowdsourcing is often more cost-effective than hiring a team of experts or a specialized agency to complete a task.
+* Cost: Crowdsourcing is often more cost-effective than hiring a team of experts or a specialized agency to complete a task.

-* Faster turnaround time: Crowdsourcing allows companies to complete projects quickly by tapping into the collective wisdom of the crowd.
+* Turnaround: Crowdsourcing allows companies to complete projects quickly by tapping into the collective wisdom of the crowd.

-However, there are potential disadvantages to crowdsourcing, including:
+However, there are potential disadvantages to crowdsourcing:

 * Quality control: Crowdsourcing can result in a large number of low-quality submissions that require significant time and resources to filter and sort.